Lead a course

 - Being the first point of contact for group members before and throughout courses

-- This role would suit people who have previous experience of Back Up courses and are approachable, fun, a good communicator and team player, organised and empathetic.
+- This role would suit people who have previous experience of Back Up courses and are good communicators, team players, approachable, fun, organised and empathetic.

 Support and training